jacoelt/tower-calculator/README.md

 Hovering the upgrade will display the current state of the upgrade you should have at this point in the attack tab in the game.

+The best upgrade calculation assumes the following:
+* The calculation is made for the DPS of an optimal number of valid targets
+* The Bounce Shot Range is high enough to have all bounces
+* The Multishot will fire the maximum number of shots
+* The Rapid Fire can only trigger from normal bullets (Not in Rapid Fire, not a Multishot, not a Bounce)
+* The damage per distance is ignored per choice, considering that the moment you need the most dps is when ennemies are touching you, a situation where this bonus is useless

 ## Known issues

 ### Damage calculation